FarmBot-Docs/farmbot-software/v15/app/sequences.md

 * **SHOW PINS** - Show raw pin lists (eg: `Pin 13`) in <span class="fb-step fb-read-pin">Read Sensor</span>, <span class="fb-step fb-write-pin">Control Peripheral</span>, and <span class="fb-step fb-if-statement">If Statement</span> steps.
 * **OPEN OPTIONS BY DEFAULT** - Choose whether advanced step options are open or closed by default.
 * **DISCARD UNSAVED SEQUENCE CHANGES** - Don't ask about saving sequence work before closing browser tab.
 Warning: may cause loss of data.
 * **VIEW CELERYSCRIPT** - View raw data representation of sequence steps or the entire sequence.
 Useful for software developers.
-Once this toggle is set to <span class="fb-peripheral-on">YES</span>, you may switch between the raw celerysript and normal views of individual sequence steps or the entire sequence by clicking the <i class='fa fa-code'></i> buttons in the sequence or step headers.
+Once this toggle is set to <span class="fb-peripheral-on">YES</span>, you may switch between the raw celeryscript and normal views of individual sequence steps or the entire sequence by clicking the <i class='fa fa-code'></i> buttons in the sequence or step headers.

 # What's next?